 ‘Your mother didn’t know your father,’ the woman spat, eliciting gales of laughter from the four men.

-‘You’re right,’ Jarad said, with a wink.
+‘You’re right,’ Jorad said, with a wink.
 ‘She didn’t.
 Hold this one, Quoony while I check out the cargo.’

-The carriage was sealed save for a small rear door braced with iron bandings.
+The carriage was sealed save for a small rear door braced with strips of iron banding.
 The windows were barred and covered with a heavy black cloth.
-Curious, thought Jarad.
+Curious, thought Jorad.
 Scared of what gets out, or what can get in?
 ‘Bring the wizard here,’ he ordered.
 When she was led to him, he pointed at the lock on the door, which seemed to glitter with an unholy light.
 ‘That got any wards on it?’

 The sorceress did nothing but glare.

 More defiance and silence.
-Jarad shrugged and with a single deft movement, sliced off the wizard’s left little finger.
-The wizard cried out in angry pain and tried to snatch her hand away, but Jarad’s grip was too strong.
+Jorad shrugged and with a single deft movement, sliced off the wizard’s left little finger.
+She cried out in angry pain and tried to snatch her hand away, but Jorad’s grip was too strong.

 ‘The ring finger is next, lady.’

 ‘To Hjoll with you!’